Total Carbon Footprint

 Other companies in our industry primarily report on the greenhouse gas emissions associated with their facilities as a gauge of their environmental impact.
 But switching off lights and recycling office waste aren’t enough.
 The products we make represent the biggest impact on our environment.
 That’s why Apple focuses on product design and innovation.
 Even so, Apple has taken significant steps to lessen greenhouse gas emissions produced by our facilities worldwide.

-We are working toward the goal of net zero — using 100 per cent clean, renewable energy at all our facilities and data centres.
+We are working towards the goal of net zero — using 100 per cent clean, renewable energy at all our facilities and data centres.
 In many locations, we have already met that goal.
 We’re constructing new buildings and updating existing ones.
 We’re installing our own onsite renewable energy sources, including solar arrays and fuel cells.
 And for the balance of our energy needs, we’re establishing as many long-term contracts with energy suppliers as we are allowed.
 We have made tremendous progress and have now converted 75 per cent of our energy needs at our corporate facilities and data centres to renewable sources.

-Employee commuter programs in the US.
+Employee commuter programmes in the US.